Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Physical Architectures and Signal Models

-Fig. \ref{fig:4L_spectrum1} illustrates the microscopic origin of the sensitivity limit in thermal vapor cells. (a) Individual velocity classes of atoms experience different Doppler shifts, effectively smearing the resonance across the frequency domain. (b) The macroscopic response under Doppler-averaging, obtained by integrating over the Maxwell-Boltzmann distribution \cite{meyer2021optimal, berman2011principles, ref_prajapati_sensitivity, holloway2017electric}, reveals that the sharp EIT feature is severely broadened into a wide Doppler background.
+Fig. \ref{fig:4L_spectrum1} illustrates the microscopic origin of the sensitivity limit in thermal vapor cells. (a) Individual velocity classes of atoms experience different Doppler shifts, effectively smearing the resonance across the frequency domain. (b) The macroscopic response under Doppler-averaging, obtained by integrating over the Maxwell-Boltzmann distribution \cite{meyer2021optimal, berman2011principles, ref_prajapati_sensitivity, holloway2017electric}, reveals that the sharp EIT feature is severely broadened into a wide Doppler background\footnote{{An ideal laser setup in 3C5L-RAQR is to construct a zero Doppler frequency shift, i.e., $|k\subrm{p} - k\subrm{d} + k\subrm{c} |=0$, which can achieve the perfect Doppler cancellation.
+In this work, we comprehensively consider the practical engineering implementation and performance trade-offs.
+Hence, we refer to the three-photon configuration in \cite{ref_prajapati_sensitivity} that still has very little Doppler frequency shift due to atom motion.
+Given the laser setups in Fig. \ref{fig:level_schemes}, for the 2C4L-RAQR, the large effective wavevector mismatch $k_\text{eff}= |k\subrm{p} - k\subrm{c} | \approx 4.9$ rad/$\mu$m results in a large frequency shift, while the 3C5L-RAQR exhibits a near-zero slope $k_\text{eff} = |k\subrm{p} - k\subrm{d} + k\subrm{c} | \approx 0.
+06$ rad/$\mu$m.}}.
 Fig. \ref{fig:4L_spectrum2} further presents the impact of thermal field on the EIT linewidth.
-As the temperature $T_\text{atom}$ of the vapor cell increases from 0.1 K (quasi-cold state) to 290 K (room-temperature state), the thermal velocity of the atoms increases, leading to severe Doppler broadening, where the EIT window widens significantly.
+As the temperature $T_\text{atom}$ of the vapor cell increases from quasi-cold state 0.1 K to room-temperature state 290 K, the thermal velocity of the atoms increases, leading to severe Doppler broadening, where the EIT window widens significantly.

 Due to the large wavelength difference between the probe and coupling lasers, the wavevectors do not match.
 Even with counter-propagating beams, the cancellation is imperfect, i.e., $|k_p - k_c| \gg 0$, leading to a partial cancellation of the Doppler broadening effect.
-According to \cite{ref_prajapati_sensitivity}, the uncancelled residual Doppler linewidth in the RAQR can be expressed as
+According to \cite{ref_prajapati_sensitivity}, the uncancelled residual Doppler linewidth in the 2C4L-RAQR can be expressed as